-Word has gotten out about this fun community spot and our Sunday afternoon public skate session was busier than our first time, but still comfortable.
-My two-year-old chose to ride on the seal's back while my five-year-old pushed him around.
+Word has gotten out about this fun community spot, and our Sunday afternoon public skate session was busier than our first time, but still comfortable.
+My 2-year-old chose to ride on the seal's back while my 5-year-old pushed him around.
 She did well steering around other families and having the extra stability helped us move away from the wall and avoid traffic jams.

 Original article Sept.
 13, 2021:

 All hands on deck!
-Kraken Community Iceplex, the shiny new training space for Seattle’s long-awaited NHL team, opened to an eager public this past weekend.
-My family lives right up the hill from the 167,000-square-foot facility, and we were excited to score a public skating slot during the opening weekend festivities.
+The Kraken Community Iceplex, the shiny new training space for Seattle’s long-awaited NHL team, opened to an eager public this past September.
+My family lives right up the hill from the 167,000-square-foot facility, and we were excited to score a public skating slot during the festivities on opening weekend.

 Break in those skates

 The crowd was lively (and well-masked!) as we walked into the lobby.
-Everyone’s excitement was palpable — from the little kids playing with their foam hockey sticks purchased at the team store to the girls’ hockey players with giant bags of gear arriving for practice.
+Everyone’s excitement was palpable, from the little kids playing with their foam hockey sticks purchased at the team store to the players on a girls’ hockey team arriving for practice with their giant bags of gear.

 Getting on the ice

-Once on the ice, my 5-year-old grabbed her dad’s hand and they made their way off along the wall — this was only her second time in skates, but she gradually picked up the see-saw movements needed to move on her own.
-Experienced skaters politely stuck towards the middle of the rink, allowing newbies plenty of space near the wall to fall and try again.
+Once on the ice, my 5-year-old grabbed her dad’s hand, and they were off, making their way along the wall.
+This was only her second time on skates, but she gradually picked up the seesaw movements needed to move on her own.
+Experienced skaters politely stuck to the middle of the rink, allowing newbies plenty of space near the wall to fall and try again.

 My 2-year-old, along with many of the other kids on the ice, had a tougher time with independence.
 Skate aids — devices that can be ridden or pushed to keep young kids upright on their skates — weren’t yet available during our visit.
-The Iceplex should have these for rent in the next week or two, so we’ll check back for updates.
+(About a dozen seal-shaped skate aids are now available to rent for $5 each, on a first come, first served basis.)
 So, my son had to hold my hands pretty tightly to remain standing.
 We eventually got into a groove and glided together around the rink, stopping occasionally to watch the more experienced figure skaters practice their spins.

 Learn from my mistake and check out tips for helping kids learn to ice skate.
 In our excitement about trying a new sport and assuming skate aids would be available, I forgot to research in advance and missed an opportunity to start good independent skating habits — such as stomping like a dinosaur.